 Last week, the Linux Foundation published “The State of Software Bill of Materials (SBOM) and Cybersecurity Readiness.”
-The report, which is based on surveys conducted during the third quarter of 2021, contains a treasure trove of data on how and why organizations are generating a software bill of materials
+The report, based on surveys conducted during the third quarter of 2021, contains valuable data on how and why organizations are generating SBOMs.

-Respondents were asked about a variety of SBOM-related topics, including attitudes toward open source software, the impact of the Biden Administration’s Cybersecurity Executive Order, activities for securing the software supply chain, and more.
+Respondents were asked about various SBOM-related topics, including attitudes toward open-source software, the impact of the Biden Administration’s Cybersecurity Executive Order, activities for securing the software supply chain, and more.

-The report presents findings from 412 organizations across the globe.
-Businesses of all sizes (ranging from a few employees to over 15,000) were represented, as were a variety of industries.
-(25% of participating organizations were in the IT industry, 12% automotive, 11% healthcare, and 7% manufacturing, to name a few.)
+The report presents findings from 412 organizations globally.
+These included businesses of all sizes (ranging from a few employees to over 15,000) and spanning various industries.
+(25% of participating organizations were in the IT industry, 12% automotive, 11% healthcare, and 7% manufacturing, among others.)

 In this blog, we’ll explore six key takeaways from the report, including approaches to supply chain security, SBOM benefits, and more.